chipbaber/apex_textdemo/aiAssist.md

 some of the results below only show two decimal places common practice baseball is to show 3 modify the output so it shows the format .390
 ```

-- Query the table to see the end result
+- Query the table to see the end result with the comments.
 ```
+select column_name,
+       comments
-select * from teamstats;
+  from user_col_comments
+ where table_name = 'TEAMSTATS'
 ```

 # Example 2 - Generating Advanced Queries & Constructing Code blocks

 - Now lets get a little more advanced in the query editor, clear the chat and paste in the asks below one at a time.
 ```
-based on the number of games played by a player in the teamstats table create a 9 player lineup and forecast the number of runs potentially score in a single game based on the 9 players. in one column show the batting order in a comma seperated list with the player name and number.
+based on the number of games played by a player in the teamstats table create a 9 player lineup and forecast the number of runs potentially score in a single game as a team based on your lineup. in one column show the batting order in a comma seperated list with the player name and number.
 In the second colum show the forecased number of runs scored.

+You are forecasting 59 runs a game, that is way to high.
+Adjust for a single game run total not a season.

 brodie got hurt, swap in the next best player and re-calculate runs per game
 ```